martonmiklos/dsp56f8xx_flash_over_jtag/README.md

 I consider this as a disposable project, not planning to maintaining it.

-Code is not tested with HW yet, just compiles and detects the FT232H interface.
-Once it is done README.md will be updated.
+Hardcoded to use an FT232H interface.
+So far only reading is tested.
+It is slow like hell...

 Pinout with an FT232H
 - RESET - TXD